 In 2018 Newcastle-under-Lyme was witness to some fascinating and innovative events which focused on the 250 year celebrations of the modern day circus.

-Those events were all part of the Philip Astley Project, which is managed by Staffordshire University on behalf a steering group of local heritage, arts, education and statutory organisations and was set up to celebrate the life and legacy of Astley.
+Those events were all part of the Philip Astley Project, which was managed by Staffordshire University on behalf a steering group of local heritage, arts, education and statutory organisations and was set up to celebrate the life and legacy of Astley.

 Astley was born in Newcastle-under-Lyme in 1742 and considered the founder of the modern day circus.